wlh18/javascript-2/ReadMe.md

 >
 > 1. Our `greeting` function takes a name and returns a greeting specific for that person
 > 2. Our `consoleLogResult` function takes a callback and prints its result to the console
-> 3. Because we need to pass an argument to our callback function (`greeting`), we need to invoke it as part of the arguemnt passed to `consoleLogResult`.
+> 3. Because we need to pass an argument to our callback function (`greeting`), we need to invoke it as part of the argument passed to `consoleLogResult`.
 Here we are using the arrow function syntax to do so.
 >
 > Functions such as `consoleLogResult` whose purpose is to execute their callback functions and do something with their value are known as _higher order functions_.
 You will learn shortly about many built in higher order functions so it's good to know what that means.